 The Battelle Study also found hard water to rapidly lead to clogged shower heads, in some cases after as little as a year and a half of regular use.
 After just one week of constant testing with hard water, more than three-fourths of shower head nozzles became clogged, according to laboratory results.
 Shower heads using water treated by a water softening system, meanwhile, performed nearly as well as on the day they were installed.

 A second part of the Battelle Study compared detergent dose, water hardness, and washing temperature to see if hardness had an impact on detergent savings.
 The study included tests that removed difficult soils, in addition to evaluating spotting and filming.
 Researchers found that softened water uses almost 30% less detergent, but cleans as well as water at 10 gpg hardness level.
 That detergent savings rises to nearly 70% when comparing soft water with water at a 25 gpg level.

 “Better performance and savings can be achieved with softened water,” the report’s authors concluded.

-Many people may be under the impression that water conditioning equipment regenerates quite frequently and puts a high loading of sodium salts into the waste water.
-This, of course, is not true; the average family of four people would require a softener regeneration approximately two or three times a week.
+Many people are hesitant to use water softening systems because they may be under the impression that the equipment regenerates quite frequently and puts a high load of sodium salts into the waste water.
+This, of course, is not true; the average family of four people would require whole house water softener regeneration approximately two or three times a week.

-The water quality improvement industry has earnestly sought to sort out the factual information on softener effluent.
-The septic tank study clearly indicates that there are no adverse effects when water conditioning effluent is discharged into properly installed private septic systems.
-There are a few additional reports that also explain further evidence of the hardness ions in a softener?s regeneration wastes causing less clogging and maintaining higher permeability than the regular septic tank effluent.
-(TAKEN DIRECTLY FROM THE WEBSITE OF THE WATER QUALITY ASSOCIATION)
+The water quality improvement industry has earnestly sought to sort out the factual information on water softener system effluent.
+A recent septic tank study from the Water Quality Association clearly indicates that there are no adverse effects when water softening waste water is discharged into properly installed private septic systems.
+There are several additional reports that also explain further evidence of the hardness ions in a softener’s regeneration waste causing less clogging and maintaining higher permeability than the regular septic tank effluent.